Garrett-Productions/sockets_w_ciso/serverSideRewatch.readme.md

 Ex) /demo/tr:w-300,h-300/medium.jpg
 2. Water marking can be used in the url as well

-Server Sides - Video 1 Notes(45 min)
+Server Side - Video 1 Notes(45 min)

 * What is a Socket?